Home

 5. Have you ever asserted immunity from prosecution?

-If you answer yes to any of these questions, you will need to visit the US Embassy or US Consulate and complete a visa application, for which the fee payable is about $150.
-If you know the answer is yes to any of these questions, there is nothing to be gained by completing the ESTA Application – go directly to the US Embassy or US Consulate and complete a visa application – a paper application, and pay the fee.
+If you know the answer is yes to any of these questions, there is nothing to be gained by completing the ESTA Application – go directly on-line or make an appointment with the US Embassy or US Consulate and complete a visa application – a paper application, and pay the fee.

 Question B) - the crime question